wafflecomposite/LemnisGateSalvageOps/README.md

 ### LAN P2P
 - Does **NOT** require Steam at all
-- This will work if you are physically on the same network, or connect to the same virtual private network together, by using tools like ZeroTier or Hamachi
+- This will work if you are physically on the same network, or connected to the same virtual private network together, by using tools like ZeroTier or Hamachi
 - The firewall can be a problem, the host may need to disable it

 This will require additional setup for everyone involved: